johnhe66/None-blocking--API-Demo-with-CompletableFuture/README.md

 # None-blocking--API-Demo-with-CompletableFuture
 # Function Overview
 - This simple app demostrates a non-blocking web API returning a CompletableFuture.
-To make testing simple, it doesn't rely on a DB.
-Using a blocking thread instead.
+  To simplify the code, it uses a blocking thread instead of DB.
 - End point: localhost:8080/api/employees

 # Tech stack